collective/collective.easyslideshow/src/collective/easyslideshow/README.txt

    :alt: EasySlideshow
    :align: left

 EasySlideshow is a Plone product that makes it easy for any content editor to create and manage online slideshows.

-In order to create a slideshow, content editors just upload pictures to a regular folder, click the folder's ``Subtype`` menu, and select ``slideshow``.
-This transforms the regular folder into a slideshow folder, and automatically changes the folder display to a slideshow view.
-To modify the order in which the slideshow displays the images, content editors just need to reorder the pictures in the folder by dragging them up or down in the ``Contents`` tab.

-Besides living in a dedicated folder, EasySlideshow also supports the ability to display images in a portlet (a.k.a. side box).
-Slideshows can actually be displayed in any template by calling the slideshow macro that ships with EasySlideshow.

-EasySlideshow comes with all the settings you need to customize your slideshows, such as:
+It comes with all the settings you need to customize your slideshows, such as:

 - Adjusting the delay between slide transitions;
 - Managing the height/width of slideshow images;